-- A description of how it has been ensured that there will be a sufficient number of persons available to complete the authorized work or activities, including dealing with emergencies to ensure safety.
-This should include a description of succession planning in the event an individual becomes impaired or unavailable for work. - The organizational structure for the operation (including onshore and offshore roles, communication interfaces to key contractors and providers of service including those in the field or onshore).
-This should indicate the number of positions in each role and how many are working days/night and it should also be reflective of the scope associated with the mode of operation (e.g., transportation, construction, operation, decommissioning).
-This can be depicted on a chart. - Unless it has been included in the contingency plan, a description of the organizational structure for emergency operations. - A description of the roles, responsibilities and authorities of critical personnel and classes of personnel (e.g., groups, departments) in respect of safety should be included.
+- A description of measures to ensure that there will be a sufficient number of persons available to complete the authorized work or activities safely, including dealing with emergencies.
+This should include a description of succession planning in the event an individual becomes impaired or unavailable for work. - The organizational structure for the operation, for onshore and offshore roles, including communication interfaces to key contractors and providers of service whether in the field or onshore).
+This should indicate the number of positions in each role and how many are working days/nights.
+It should also be reflective of the scope associated with the mode of operation (e.g., transportation, construction, operation, decommissioning).
+This can be depicted on a chart. - Unless it has been included in the contingency plan, a description of the organizational structure for emergency operations. - A description of the roles, responsibilities and authorities of critical personnel and classes of personnel (e.g., groups, departments) in respect of safety.
 This should include onshore management, onshore roles, offshore management and key service providers.
 In addition, the general duties of the operator, employers, supervisors and employees should be included.
-This should also describe each of the parties role in implementing the Safety Plan. - The position of the person accountable for the Safety Plan and person(s) responsible for implementing it. - The roles, responsibilities and authorities of personnel with respect to the Regulator (inclusive of the CSO, operational safety officers, OHS Officers) and the Certifying Authority, if applicable, should be included.
+This should also describe the roles of each party in implementing the Safety Plan. - The position of the person accountable for the Safety Plan and the person(s) responsible for implementing it. - The roles, responsibilities and authorities of personnel in the employ of the Regulator, including the CSO, operational safety officers and OHS officers, and the Certifying Authority, if applicable.

-The roles, responsibilities and authorities of personnel with respect to other agencies involved in safety matters, should be described and include:
+The roles, responsibilities and authorities of personnel with respect to other agencies involved in safety matters, should be described and this should include:

 - Other applicable regulatory agencies (e.g., Canadian Coast Guard, Transport Canada Marine Safety, Transport Canada Aviation)

 - Classification society, if applicable

 - Marine warranty surveyor, if applicable

-- Flag State, if applicable
+- Flag state, if applicable